liviucotfas/ase-web-and-cloud-applications-security/04 - MVCStore - Models, Repository, Database.md

 	}
     ```

-    The `DbContext` base class provides access to the Entity Framework Core’s underlying functionality, and the `Products` property will provide access to the `Product` table in the database.
+    The `DbContext` base class provides access to the Entity Framework Core's underlying functionality, and the `Products` property will provide access to the `Product` table in the database.

 ##  6. <a name='ConfiguringEntityFrameworkCore'></a>Configuring Entity Framework Core